 Where are they now?
-Liverpool’s XI from Klopp’s first match in charge
+Liverpool’s XI from Jurgen Klopp’s first match in charge

-It’s fair to say that Jurgen Klopp’s reign as Liverpool manager has so far been a successful one since he was appointed in 2015.
+It’s fair to say that Jurgen Klopp’s reign as Liverpool manager has been a successful one.
+One of the great reigns, actually.
+Hell of a reign.

-In the German’s six years at the helm, he’s led the club into two Champions League finals, winning one, and also ended their high-profile wait for a league title.
+In the German’s almost nine years at the helm, he’s led the club into three Champions League finals, winning one, and also ended their high-profile wait for a league title.

 But Klopp’s first game in charge was a pretty uninspiring 0-0 draw at Tottenham in October 2015.
 Looking back at his side in that game, we’re sure you’ll agree that he’s transformed the squad for the better.